-With WordPress, you can publish content once, and automate the distribution of your content to all other services.
+With WordPress, you can publish once, and automate the distribution of your content to all other marketing channels.

-- Distribute content automatically to social sites and bookmarking sites,
+- Automatically distribute content to social media sites and bookmarking sites,

-- Distribute comments and content automatically to other blogs and online properties using RSS
+- Automatically distribute comments and content to other blogs and web properties using RSS

 - Import content automatically (e.g. videos)